LB & Co is a specialist planning and highway law practice, headed by solicitors Carolyn Lord and Kate Butterfield who have worked together from 1988.

-Carolyn and Kate have between them well over 40 years’ experience in planning and related areas of law, both in legal practices and working in-house for development companies.
+Carolyn and Kate have between them well over 50 years’ experience in planning and related areas of law, working in legal practices, local government and in-house for development companies.
 Their success is based on:

-Planning applications and related development strategy, including advice on the technical assessments, reports and professional team required
+Planning applications and related development strategy from first principles, including advice on the technical assessments, reports and professional team required

-Advice on implementating planning permissions, planning conditions, seeking variations and lawful development certificates
+Advice on implementing planning permissions, drafting and interpretation of planning conditions and seeking variations

 Planning appeals either by way of written representations, hearings or public inquiries

 Judicial review of planning decisions, both defending and launching challenges

 Advice on enforcement matters